 It can take years of scanning the internet and checking out different websites to build up your personal collection of favorite resources.
 But don’t worry – we’ve done all of that hard work for you and put together a list of essential resources all marketers and professionals promoting their business should know about.

 Learn about them below and bookmark each one so you can lean on them from today forward to have success promoting your business.
+Take notes on how you could join the conversation on these trending business topics, no matter how big or small your business is.

 Podcasts are more than just a way to entertain yourself while walking or driving to work.
 They are also a highly powerful educational tool, with podcasts in almost every industry – including marketing – that can teach you tremendous amounts of helpful information.